 Facebook even keeps a track of all the activities that you do in offline world, that are not even shared on the platform.
 The only best solution I can think of after jotting down these cons is to completely isolate yourself from social media, delete all the social media accounts.
 But, in today’s time where we are so much dependent on social media for being in touch with our friends and family, we cannot afford to delete these accounts.

 For helping you out to maintain a certain level of privacy on social media sites, here are some tips:

 - Please read Terms and Conditions carefully.
-I know its bit difficult and time consuming task but at least have a look.
+I know it’s a bit difficult and time-consuming task, but at least have a look.